jsatchell/snmp_rust_agent/Issues.md

     * Create and Wait
     * Create and Go
   * Extra errors - done except for permissions / read-only
 * Change from trait enum to trait objects.
+Done.
 * Rough outline of MiB compiler / code generator - Started
 * Simplistic permissions model
-* Get-bulk - only interesting in table case
+* Get-bulk - only interesting in table case - Started
 * Remote user support as example of table model
 * Refactor into library plus example(s) - Done
 * Refactor compiler using classes